robertjskelton/robertjskelton.github.io/_posts/2025-03-03-garage-remodel.markdown

 ![Garage Remodel](/images/shed/5.jpg)

 # Floor
 My inside A/C unit is located in the garage, and the A/C drain line ran all the way across the floor and out that side of the house.
-I didn't like seeing that PVC running across my garage, so I re-routed the drain line to run parallel to the wall that the A/C is already on.
+I didn't like seeing that PVC running across my garage floor, so I re-routed the drain line to run parallel to the wall that the A/C is already on.
 I had to drill a big hole through concrete to run the drain outside, and it drain into a planter on my front porch.
 I was able to re-use my [Safe-T switch](https://amzn.to/3XsUw4y), so the only cost for this was about $10 in PVC.
 I made sure to do this before my floors were coated so that the install would look super clean.

 Before - drain line running across the floor